pingidentity/pingdirectory-go-client/configurationapi/docs/AddDelayBindResponseFailureLockoutActionRequest.md

 NewAddDelayBindResponseFailureLockoutActionRequestWithDefaults instantiates a new AddDelayBindResponseFailureLockoutActionRequest object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetActionName

-`func (o *AddDelayBindResponseFailureLockoutActionRequest) GetActionName() string`

-GetActionName returns the ActionName field if non-nil, zero value otherwise.

-### GetActionNameOk

-`func (o *AddDelayBindResponseFailureLockoutActionRequest) GetActionNameOk() (*string, bool)`

-GetActionNameOk returns a tuple with the ActionName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetActionName

-`func (o *AddDelayBindResponseFailureLockoutActionRequest) SetActionName(v string)`

-SetActionName sets ActionName field to given value.

 ### GetSchemas